sarah-arnd/GreenIT/README.md

 # GreenIT
-Website giving information about Green-IT
+Website giving information about Green-IT.

+## About page
+You will also find an 'about me' page, focusing on who I am.